 What's the best kitchen knife set for 2026?

-Verdicts synthesized from Serious Eats April 2026 (9 sets tested with Edge-On-Up sharpness reader across 20 lbs of produce), Food & Wine (55 sets), CNN Underscored, The Spruce Eats, Wirecutter, and r/Cooking community consensus — plus live ScraperAPI Amazon listing data verified May 9, 2026 across all six picks.
+Verdicts researched across Serious Eats April 2026 (9 sets tested with Edge-On-Up sharpness reader across 20 lbs of produce), Food & Wine (55 sets), CNN Underscored, The Spruce Eats, Wirecutter, and r/Cooking community consensus — plus live Amazon listing data verified by our team verified May 9, 2026 across all six picks.

 Pros: